InfoTechRG/salesforce_ar_sync/README.md

  Your 15 character organization id can be found in _Setup -> Company Profile -> Company Information_.
 You must convert it to an 18 character id by running it through the tool located here: http://cloudjedi.wordpress.com/no-fuss-salesforce-id-converter/ or by installing the Force.com Utility Belt for Chrome.

+## Testing
+This gem uses [Appraisal](https://github.com/thoughtbot/appraisal) to test against many versions of Rails.

+Run the test script to automatically set up and run the test suite: `./test`

 ## Contributing